snowtimber/ChronStartStopEc2CDK/README.md

-# Make sure to set the Environment Variable Before Running CDK
-run the below code before running * 'cdk deploy'
+# First, ensure you have set the INSTANCE_ID environment variable in your terminal or execution environment:

+...
-* export INSTANCE_ID='your-instance-id'
+$ export INSTANCE_ID='your-instance-id-here'
+...

+## Then deploy stack
+...
+cdk deploy
+...

 # Welcome to your CDK Python project!